Contents

 Computational social science has long recognized that attachment functions in designed systems reflect design choices: Mislove et al. (2007) analyzed how social network design shapes topology, and Overgoor et al. (2019) studied how platform recommendation algorithms determine attachment dynamics.
 Arthur (1994) formalized the lock-in mechanisms through which early advantages stabilize.
 The chain addresses a domain they do not reach: the translation of network concentration into governance authority, and the co-production of that governance authority with the distributive architecture itself.

 Network science, including its design-aware and path-dependent variants, explains that concentration emerges in growing networks and that design choices shape the concentration’s form.
 It does not explain why concentrated network positions translate into governance authority over the network’s participants.
 Hubs are structural features; governance authorities are institutional ones.
-The translation from the first to the second requires institutional mechanisms: participation asymmetry that makes governance costly for diffuse participants, informational advantage that accrues to infrastructure operators, and economic leverage through dependency.
+The translation from the first to the second requires institutional mechanisms: the participation asymmetry that makes coordinated discipline costly for diffuse participants (Olson 1965), informational advantage that accrues to infrastructure operators, and economic leverage through dependency.
 The chain’s third and fourth conditions (operational authority, dependency) specify this translation, which network models, by their mathematical character, do not contain regardless of how sophisticated their treatment of attachment functions becomes.

-The framework does not redescribe general path dependence under a new label.
-Pierson’s extension of increasing-returns logic explains how institutional trajectories become self-reinforcing and difficult to reverse.
+Path dependence explains one part of the object.
+Pierson’s (2000) extension of increasing-returns logic explains how institutional trajectories become self-reinforcing and difficult to reverse.
 Distributive capture asks a narrower question about distributive infrastructures: when a system is built to widen participation in a capacity previously bottlenecked by identifiable gatekeepers, through what residual mediating layer does governance-relevant leverage accumulate, and when does that leverage become decision-bearing over the terms of participation?
-The key constraint is infrastructural rather than merely administrative.
+The key constraint is infrastructural more than administrative.
 The mediating layer’s operational requirements create scarcity of competence, capital, or coordination capacity that cannot be reduced to legal authorization alone.
-Under those conditions, path dependence is not the whole story.
-The residual infrastructure can become the site through which widened participation is governed.
+Under those conditions, the residual infrastructure can become the site through which widened participation is governed.

 4. Co-Production as Ontological Ground

-Distributive infrastructures do not begin as pure distribution and later acquire governance.
-Jasanoff’s (2004) idiom of co-production explains why governance is constitutively present from the outset: the architectural choices that make participation possible also determine who controls interfaces, maintenance, compatibility, and access.
+Distributive infrastructures are governed from their formation.
+Jasanoff’s (2004) idiom of co-production explains why architectural choices that make participation possible also determine who controls interfaces, maintenance, compatibility, and access.
 Co-production is therefore not the mechanism of concentration itself.
 It is the claim that technical order and governance order are formed together.
 The conversion account developed above provides the directional content by asking when a residual function within that co-produced order becomes decision-bearing and, in the narrower set of cases, capture.

 This distinction matters.
 Co-production establishes simultaneity, not direction.
 Which governance order emerges is historically contingent and institutionally specific.
 At scale, distributive infrastructures always co-produce some governance arrangement because the terms of participation are simultaneously terms of governance.
-The conversion account then explains why, under weak interruption conditions, that governance arrangement can harden into concentrated residual authority rather than staying federated or democratically contestable.
+The conversion account then explains why, under weak interruption conditions, that governance arrangement can harden into concentrated residual authority instead of staying federated or democratically contestable.

 Scholars of blockchain governance have worked close to this intuition for years without always using Jasanoff’s vocabulary.
 De Filippi and Wright (2018) argue that code and law are mutually constitutive.
 Reijers and Coeckelbergh (2018), Schneider (2019), Walch (2019), Werbach (2018), and Zwitter and Hazenberg (2020) each describe, in different terms, the simultaneity of technical architecture and governance order.
 The move here is to connect that simultaneity to a specific concentrating mechanism and to place the Ethereum case in comparative relation to earlier distributive infrastructures.